tytydraco/yessleep/out/I_read_my_fiancés_old_diary_and_I_wish_I_hadnt.md

 He let go of my hand and I jumped.
 Thankfully the house wasn’t very high and I was able to protect myself and my baby.
 I struggled to my feet, choking back a sob, and limped to the car.
 I managed to get in, to stuff the key in the ignition.
 I turned and saw it… saw it, and Seb’s slumped body, the eyes staring and staring, boring into me, and the Thing ravaging him.

-I drove away at full speed, barely able to see the road through my tears, clinging to her like my lifelin in a storm.
+I drove away at full speed, barely able to see the road through my tears, clinging to her like my lifeline in a storm.

 A pair of hikers discovered me passed out in my car the next morning and took me under their wing.
-My daughter was sent to the hospital for evaluation, as was I. Once we’d been treated, a investigation was opened to find Seth’s killer… though knew they never would.
+My clothes were ripped and soaked with blood, face bruised and swollen.
+I screamed incoherently at them, tryingto run away, screaming that it was out to get us.
+I slammed the car door in their faces but thankfully, they calmed me down and got me out of there.
+My daughter was sent to the hospital for evaluation, as was I. Once we’d been treated, a investigation was opened to find Seb’s killer… though I knew they never would.

+They determined he had died of countless lacerations to the head, neck, and upper body for the most part.
+The coroner noted the presence of savage bite marks but could not decide what had attacked him.
+I filed multiple reports stating we were attacked by an “unidentified creature” in the woods and finally convinced them to shut down the investigation after one cop working on the crime scene found his car wrecked, torn apart.

+I later did my own research on his Uncle Jensen.
+He’d been married once before to a certain Rachel Allen- their marriage was reportedly an unhappy one, arranged when they were little more than children.
+Rachel was suspected of having poisoned their only child, Carl, and of wilful neglect, but the charges were dropped despite her husband’s protests.
+He was very vocal about her release and filed for a divorce.
+They got into a huge argument and she disappeared.
+Rachel Allen was found dead weeks later and her case remains unsolved despite a quantity of evidence pointing towards Jensen being her murderer.
+After she was discovered, visitors began noticing strange occurences around the house and Jensen’s erratic behavior.
+Welfare checks were called off when he assured them he was doing just fine

+He was arrested briefly after cops found him burning Rachel’s belongings as they believed this might be relevant to the case, but could find no correlation whatsoever and they let him go.

+About a year later, Seb’s parents were involved in a fatal hit- and- run and tragically died, leaving Seb orphaned with nobody to turn to but Jensen, who proved himself to be all too happy to adopt the child, and barely mourned his sister Violeta.
+He however refused to take in Seb’s orphaned sister Cecilya, who was fortunately adopted into a wonderful household.

+According to police reports of the scene, Violeta, Seb’s mother, was driving “recklessly” though her friends were outraged: Violeta Iriye Serens, known as Vi to friends and Lettie to family, was described as “a sweet, responsible young woman very aware of safety standards and a loving young mother.”

+If Carl had lived, he would’ve been Seb’s age… I can’t help but feel there is a connection here, that Seb served as some form of “replacement”.

-Our beautiful baby, Alazne, is 5 now.
-Her name means “miracle” which just seems fitting given everything that happened.
-She has Seb’s green eyes and my blonde curls.
+Our beautiful baby, Alazne Iriye, is 5 now.
+Her name means “miracle” which just seems fitting given everything that happened, and she has the same middle name as her grandmother- Seb always wanted that.
+She has Seb’s chocolate eyes and my blonde curls.
+Her skin is tanned, and secretly I can’t help but wish it would be the lovely smooth ebony of Seb’s skin.
 I love her more than anything… yet since the day we left the hospital I have known we are being followed.
-And in the last months, the faintest scratches can be heard from her room and mine.
+And in the last months, the faintest scratches can be heard from around the house.

+Occasionally, a voice can be heard murmuring “I didn’t… I didn’t…” but never for long.
+It is always silenced.

-I tell myself it is nothing, that my fear if losing her like I lost Sev is making me paranoid.
+I tell myself it is nothing, that my fear of losing her like I lost Seb is making me paranoid.
 But deep down, I *know* it is coming for us.
 We will never be safe.
 It will come for us one day.

 I can feel it.

-_________________________________________

-PART 2?